 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplates continuation of the Company as a going concern.
-The Company has no assets and its operations are limited.
+The Company's current liabilities exceed current assets by \$18,985, and the Company has a retained deficit of \$65,130 at December 31, 2002.

 The future success of the Company is likely dependent on its ability to attain additional capital to find an acquisition to add value to its present shareholders and ultimately, upon its ability to attain future profitable operations.
 There can be no assurance that the Company will be successful in obtaining such financing, or that it will attain positive cash flow from operations.
-The Company plans to pursue the issuance of additional equity securities, and to pursue corporate marketing alliances and collaborative agreements, as required to meet its cash requirements.
+The Company plans to pursue the issuance of additional equity securities, and to pursue corporate marketing alliances and collaborative agreements, as required meeting its cash requirements.